-If the Tire Pressure warning indicator displays frequently, contact Tesla to determine if a tire sensor needs to be replaced.
+If the Tire Pressure warning indicator displays frequently, use the mobile app to schedule a service appointment to determine if a tire sensor needs to be replaced.
 If a non-Tesla Service Center repairs or replaces a tire, the tire sensor may not work until Tesla performs the setup procedure.